 - A. Definition of 'dividend' u/s 2(22) of Act covers only the dividend or deemed dividend by a company to its shareholders and therefore, provisions of that section are not applicable to a LLP or its partners.
-Similarly, LLP is not liable for any dividend distribution tax u/s 115- O of Act on any distribution of profits made by it to its partners. - B. The requirement of first proviso of section 68 of Act, as to satisfactory explanation of 'source of source' of certain cash credits as inserted by Finance Act, 2012, are applicable to Companies only and not to a LLP. - C. The deeming fiction of Explanation to section 73 of Act treating share dealing business as speculation business in certain circumstances is also not applicable to a LLP as the same is applicable to Companies and their shares. - D. Restriction on carry forward and set off of losses in certain cases of change in shareholding as provided in section 79 of Act is applicable to companies only and not to LLPs. - E. Section 115JB and section 115JAA of Act providing for minimum alternate tax and tax credit are applicable to companies only and not to LLPs.
-However, 'Alternative minimum tax' provided in chapter -XII-BA of Act are applicable to LLPs which has been discussed in later paragraphs.
+Similarly, LLP is not liable for any dividend distribution tax u/s 115- O of Act on any distribution of profits made by it to its partners. - B. Provisions of presumptive tax as provided u/s 44AD of Act are not applicable to a LLP as discurred in later paragraphs. - C. The requirement of first proviso of section 68 of Act, as to satisfactory explanation of 'source of source' of certain cash credits as inserted by Finance Act, 2012, are applicable to Companies only and not to a LLP. - D. The deeming fiction of Explanation to section 73 of Act treating share dealing business as speculation business in certain circumstances is also not applicable to a LLP as the same is applicable to Companies and their shares. - E. Restriction on carry forward and set off of losses in certain cases of change in shareholding as provided in section 79 of Act is applicable to companies only and not to LLPs. - F. Section 115JB and section 115JAA of Act providing for minimum alternate tax and tax credit are applicable to companies only and not to LLPs.
+However, 'Alternative minimum tax' provided in chapter -XII-BA of Act is applicable to LLPs which has been discussed in later paragraphs.

-Presumptive tax:
+Presumptive tax :